Hoomanzoh79/Django-Chatapp/README.md

 </h2>
 <space>
 <p align="center">
-	the video will show you a demo of the project and what are the features.
+This video will show you a demo of the project and what are the features.
 </p>

 https://github.com/Hoomanzoh79/Django-Chatapp/assets/86908448/a46eab14-c618-417d-9bc8-852683cf22a5